 For your business to be successful, you need positive cash flow.
-Depending on the lender and financing terms, though, you may be required to make daily or weekly payments.
+Depending on the lender and financing terms, though, you may be required to make daily or weekly payments on a loan.
 If you’re indebted to multiple lenders, this could put a strain on your business’s revenue and working capital.

 Alternatives to Loan Stacking

 If you’re seeking additional funds to try to keep your business running smoothly, you can avoid having multiple loans to pay.
 Let’s review a few options.

 If you’re a business owner who’s having difficulty keeping up with bills, consider if there are costs you can eliminate or, at the very least, minimize.

 - Can you cut back on your office or storefront’s utility bills?

 - Can you reduce supply ordering or negotiate better terms?

 - Do you have equipment maintenance plans or service contracts you can eliminate?